Electronics Technology

 Let’s face it; we all interact with electronics devices everyday of our lives!
-The Electronics career pathway provides students with the skill-sets required within today’s leading industries to assemble, install, interface, maintain and repair electronic circuits, devices and equipment.
+The Electronics program provides students with the skill-sets required within today’s leading industries to assemble, install, interface, maintain and repair electronic circuits, devices and equipment.

 Through a combination of instructor-led discussions, defined coursework, state-of-the-art computer assisted instructional software and practical hands-on experiments and projects, students will learn the correct use of Electrical Safety Procedures; Electronic Test Equipment and Effective Troubleshooting Procedures.

-The Electronics career pathway assumes no prior technical knowledge and emphasizes a ground-up, step-by-step approach in the discovery of electronics technologies, including:
+The Electronics program assumes no prior technical knowledge and emphasizes a ground-up, step-by-step approach in the discovery of electronics technologies, including:

 - DC Circuits